GuildOfWeavers/distaff/docs/programs.md

 end
 d0, d1, ..., d_n
 ```
-A diagram for this program would look like so:
+A diagram for this program could look like so:

 <p align="center">
     <img src="assets/prog_tree2.dio.png">